parente/ansible/docsite/rst/playbooks_variables.rst

 .. contents:: Topics

-While automation exists to make it easier to make things repeatable, all of your systems are likely not exactly alike.
+While automation exists to make it easier to make things r{ name: apache, http_port: 8080 }epeatable, all of your systems are likely not exactly alike.

 On some systems you may want to set some behavior or configuration that is slightly different from others.